Tommy2Dope/PlurPromoters/README.md

   - 💰 **Exclusive Deals**: Use Snapchat for limited-time offers, discounts, and exclusive promotions for your audience.
   - 🎤 **Live Event Updates**: Keep your Snapchat audience informed with live updates during events, including artist performances and special announcements.

-- 📸 **Tagging**: Always tag artists, our company (@PlurAlliance), and any relevant individuals in your social media posts.
+- 📸 **Tagging**: Always tag artists, our company (@PlurAlliance), and any relevant individuals in your promotional social media posts.
-- 📸 **Group Photos**: Take pictures with friends and the promo team and tag them in posts, ideally at least once per event you attend.
+- 📸 **Group Photos**: Take pictures with your friends on the promo team and tag them in posts, ideally at least once per event you attend.

-### Postering and Flyering:
-1. 📦 **Distribution of Promotional Materials**: Promoters are expected to distribute posters and flyers at strategic locations within the designated promotional area.
-2. 📆 **Knowledge of Event Details**: You should have a thorough understanding of the event details, including the date, time, venue, DJ/artist lineup, and any special promotions or themes.
-3. 🤝 **Professionalism**: Interact with the public in a friendly, respectful, and professional manner while promoting our events.
-4. 📊 **Reporting**: Keep track of your promotional efforts, such as the number of flyers distributed and locations covered, and report back regularly to your supervisor.
-Upload all photos to Swarm.

 ## Rewards and Benefits:

 ### Compensation:
 1. 💰 **Earnings**: Promoters will receive a commission for every patron they bring to the event.
 The more guests you bring, the higher your earnings.
+Our commission system is based on a unique code given to each promoter.
+Please discuss your commission options with your Promotion Manager.
 2. 🎟️ **Free Entry and VIP Perks**: Promoters often enjoy free entry to our events and may have access to VIP areas, depending on their performance.
 3. 🎯 **Incentives**: We offer additional incentives for high-performing promoters, including bonuses and rewards for hitting specific targets.
 4. 🤝 **Networking Opportunities**: Working as a promoter provides excellent networking opportunities within the nightlife and entertainment industry.

 ### Additional Benefits:
-- 🎧 **DJ lessons, Music Production Lessons, Lighting/Sound Lessons, Graphic Design Lessons**
+- 🎧 **DJ lessons, Music Production Lessons, Marketing Lessons, Lighting/Sound Lessons, Graphic Design Lessons**
 - 🎤 **Paid Positions**: Paid positions may be available; inquire with your promotions manager.
 - 🥳 **Guest List Access**: Access to various events, including massives like EDC and smaller clubs and underground events.
 - 🛍️ **Swag**: Receive free swag, including t-shirts, hoodies, plur pasties, binkeys, and more.